sqlfluff/sqlfluff/docs/source/developingplugins.rst

 .. note::

-    It is necessary to ensure that the module in a plugin which defines all of the hook implementations (anything using the ``@hookimpl`` decorator) must be able to fully import before any rule implementations are imported.
+    We recommend that the module in a plugin which defines all of the hook implementations (anything using the ``@hookimpl`` decorator) must be able to fully import before any rule implementations are imported.
     More specifically, the SQLFluff must be able to both *import* **and**